gsauthof/digitalocean/README.md

 This repository contains a Python 3 script for automatically configuring the current CentOS kernel on [DigitalOcean][do] CentOS droplets and restarting.

+The script uses the DigitalOcean API and ssh to apply those steps to all droplets where the running kernel is outdated.

 **Update (2016-10):** Since June, 2016, the script is more of historic interest (and an example how to use the DigitalOcean v2 API) because DigitalOcean started to provide a GrubLoader for